michaelambass/fakechatbot.js/README.md

 # FakeChatBot.JS (1ko)

 FakeChatBot.JS v.1.0 is a leightweight (1ko) jQuery plugin that allow you to simulate a chat conversation.
+The typing duration is based on the number of word in the message multiple by the __durationPerWord__ value.

 ## Demo
 ![FakeChatBot.JS](https://media.giphy.com/media/l0MYKFw1eUIe5uXuM/giphy.gif)